-The Call of True Love: Healing Love Addiction
+The Call of True Love Addiction Treatment and Healing

 We know by now how the spirit of addiction works on us, how it tricks us into becoming its slave.
 It hijacks the pleasure center of our brain, stimulating our neurology to release the chemicals that create sensations of pleasure in our bodies.

 Nature endowed us with these chemicals so that we would know when we were doing the right behaviors from nature’s point of view.
 The behaviors that are good for life – exercise, good nutrition, connected sex, loving relationships – all feel good to us, as long as our pleasure center is working like it’s supposed to.
 The behaviors that are destructive to nature’s thriving feel bad and feel like pain.

 Scientists have observed in people who are prone to addiction, that something is wrong with the pleasure center to begin with.
 Either through genetics or prolonged experience in bad-feeling environments, some people are wired in a way that they don’t experience enough pleasure, naturally.
 This sets us up for guess who to come along and stimulate our pleasure centers for us – that’s right, the spirit of addiction.

 Addiction can happen whenever a substance, behavior, or even a certain type of thought, for example a powerful romantic fantasy or crush on someone, is effective at breaking into a person’s pleasure center.
 Studies of neurotransmitter release during video games, internet use, gambling, and more have shown that if something is releasing pleasure chemicals in your body, you can get addicted to it.

 The question of why some of us may get hooked, whereas others simply enjoy the pleasure in a more measured way, without needing to return to it obsessively over and over again, has not been answered in any determinate fashion.
 The upshot is simply, if something feels good, we can get hooked on it.
 Many things that are actually even good for us, like exercise, can be used addictively.